 Finding himself in the underdog position yet again, John Kerry has brought in Clintonites like Howard Wolfson, architect of Hillary’s Senate victory.
 Since the consultant’s arrival in D.C. last week, the Kerry camp has gone on the attack, accusing the president of being awol during his National Guard duty.
 Jada Yuan spoke to Wolfson by phone.

-So, when did the campaign
+So, when did the campaign approach you?

 I got a call from the communications director, Stephanie Cutter, two weeks ago while I was having dinner in Nantucket, on vacation, asking me to come onboard.
 And then from somebody who had worked at the Clinton White House.

-What did they say to
+What did they say to convince you?